What Is A MacGuffin? Definition & Examples

 MacGuffin clichés

 Briefcases fx are a saturated piece of imagery.
-Though you can still use one in your screenplay, understanding the associations that come with that are important, and I am almost certain someone will bring up Pulp Fiction.
+Though you can still use one in your screenplay, understanding the associations that come with that is important, and I am almost certain someone will bring up Pulp Fiction.

 Don’t be vague for the sake of being vague.
 Instead, be intentional!